Tirunelveli–Bilaspur Express: Coaches

 LHB rake is allotted for the service from 3 June 2018.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22620 Tirunelveli Junction–Bilaspur Junction Express covers the distance of 2151 km in 37 hours 10 mins (58 km/hr) & in 37 hours 25 mins as the 22619 Bilaspur Junction–Tirunelveli Junction (57 km/hr).
+The 22620 Tirunelveli Junction–Bilaspur Junction Express covers the distance of 2151 km in 37 hours 10 mins (58 km/h) and in 37 hours 25 mins as the 22619 Bilaspur Junction–Tirunelveli Junction (57 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.